Automotive service technicians and mechanics, often called service technicians or service techs, inspect, maintain, and repair cars and light trucks.

-For information about technicians who work on large trucks and buses, see the profile on diesel service technicians and mechanics.
+Technicians who work on large trucks and buses are described in the diesel service technicians and mechanics profile.

-For information about technicians who work on farm equipment, construction vehicles, and railcars, see the profile on heavy vehicle and mobile equipment service technicians.
+Technicians who work on farm equipment, construction vehicles, and railcars are described in the heavy vehicle and mobile equipment service technicians profile.

-For information about technicians who repair and service motorcycles, motorboats, and small all-terrain vehicles, see the profile on small engine mechanics.
+Technicians who repair and service motorcycles, motorboats, and small all-terrain vehicles are described in the profile on small engine mechanics.

-Automotive service technicians and mechanics held about 739,900 jobs in 2014.
-The industries that employed the most automotive service technicians and mechanics were as follows:
+Automotive service technicians and mechanics hold about 749,900 jobs.
+The largest employers of automotive service technicians and mechanics are as follows: